Marvenlee/cheviot-drivers/README.md

 standard system calls such as open(), read(), write() and lseek() into messages that are passed to device driver via the kernel's inter-process communication mechanisms.

-The gpio, mailbox and sysinfo drivers use the sendmsg() system call to perform custom RPC commands.
+The gpio, mailbox and sysinfo drivers use the sendio() system call to perform custom RPC commands.
 For the gpio and mailbox drivers, the message format is binary.
 For the sysinfo driver, the message format is plain text.